 - The employee's mental or physical illness, injury, or health condition, including medical diagnosis, care, or treatment of the same. - Care of the employee's family member with a mental or physical illness, injury, or health condition, including medical diagnosis, care, or treatment of the same. - The employee's, or care of the employee's family member who needs, preventive medical care such as medical, dental or optical appointments.
-Employees should try their best to schedule such appointments at times that interfere the least with the work day. - Closure of the employee's place of business or child's school/place of care by order of a public official for any health-related reasons. - Exposure to a contagious disease where on-the-job presence of the employee would jeopardize the health of others. - Use of a prescription drug which impairs job performance or safety. - To address issues related to domestic violence, sexual assault, or stalking - Employees may use their accrued unused paid sick leave to: - Seek legal or law enforcement assistance or remedies to ensure the health and safety of the employee and their family members including, but not limited to: Preparing for, or participating in, any civil or criminal legal proceeding related to or derived from domestic violence, sexual assault, or stalking. - Seek treatment by a health care provider for physical or mental injuries caused by domestic violence, sexual assault, or stalking. - Attend health care treatment for a victim who is the employee's family member. - Obtain, or assist the employee's family member(s) in obtaining, services from: A domestic violence shelter; a rape crisis center; or a social services program for relief from domestic violence, sexual assault, or stalking.
+Employees should try their best to schedule such appointments at times that interfere the least with the work day. - Closure of the employee's place of business or child's school/place of care by order of a public official for any health-related reasons. - Exposure to a contagious disease where on-the-job presence of the employee would jeopardize the health of others. - •Use of a prescription drug which impairs job performance or safety. - To prepare for or attend judicial or administrative immigration proceedings involving the employee or the employee's family member. - To address issues related to domestic violence, sexual assault, or stalking, or hate crimes - Employees may use their accrued unused paid sick leave to: - Seek legal or law enforcement assistance or remedies to ensure the health and safety of the employee and their family members including, but not limited to: Preparing for, or participating in, any civil or criminal legal proceeding related to or derived from domestic violence, sexual assault, or stalking, or hate crimes. - Seek treatment by a health care provider for physical or mental injuries caused by domestic violence, sexual assault, or stalking, or hate crimes. - Attend health care treatment for a victim who is the employee's family member.